 \subsubsection{Data dignity and the data-centric vision}

 The shift to DSS requires a fundamental restructuring of the data economy.
-As noted in Section~\ref{sec:intro}, good reasoning depends on high-quality, well-curated data.
-This data-centric view establishes a new social contract based on data dignity~\citep{dss_data_dignity}.

 In the DSS economy, structured, verifiable expertise is more valuable than raw compute.
 Companies like Surge AI are already paying PhD-level experts hundreds of dollars per hour for specialized data curation.
 This establishes a reasoning wage premium, shifting economic value back to the human creators of knowledge who provide high-quality curation that models need to generalize.